DawidSac24/AutoMate/README.md

 [instructables.com/Automated-Chessboard](https://www.instructables.com/Automated-Chessboard/)

 ## Introduction
 I am pleased to present my exciting project: Auto-Mate, an automated chess game designed to give a new dimension to this game.
 By enabling remote movement of pieces, I create the possibility of bringing chess online or against a robot on a chessboard.
 To achieve this, I have developed a case that handles the movement of the pieces.
 Auto-Mate is equipped with a screen, allowing for the automatic movement of pieces.
 It is also possible to move them manually using sensors located beneath the board.
 I made this project because I enjoy playing chess.
 It has allowed me to learn many new things in electronics and programming.
 Auto-mate is still in developpement (mostly the code).
+I invite you to see my work in the 'TFE' folder, there is a more detailed documentation of my project.

 ## The block diagram